Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 The smell of the bark will give you a hint as to when is the best time to harvest it.
 The Inner Wild Astringent properties of cherry bark’s almond-like aromatics support a healthy inflammation response in the upper respiratory tract.
 A cherry-red coloration on the face or cheeks is also possible (the red cheeks correlate with lung irritation).

 It relieves coughs caused by colds, but it is also helpful in reducing excess mucus production caused by allergies.
-In addition, inner bark constituents or plant compounds may have a drying effect on tissue, beneficial for boggy, wet coughs.
+In addition, inner bark constituents or plant compounds may dry tissue, which is beneficial for boggy, wet coughs.

 Skin Soother: